The Adept Living Foundation CIC (ALF CIC) excel at creating sustainable and healthy communities through Peer Support, or what we like to call Peering.

-ALF’s mission is to drive up standards of Peer Support by remaining at the forefront, conducting our own community research, and leading by example.
+ALF’s mission is to influence standards in Peering by sharing the skills needed to create sustainable and healthy communities.
+We do this by, remaining at the forefront, conducting our own community research, providing peer support qualifications, and leading by example.

 What we do?